johnjago/johnjago.com/content/hi.md

 draft: false
 ---

-I like to create things and explore the nuance in life.
+I like to create things and write about what I learn along the way.

 I'm currently documenting what it's like to start a software business from scratch at [undo.studio](https://undo.studio).